Why do employers offer health insurance?

 3. An employment contract requires health insurance coverage

-While this may not apply to most employees, some workers enter an employment contract when they start a new job.
-This contract may guarantee certain aspects of employment, including health insurance benefits, meaning the employer must follow through.
+While it may not apply to most workers, some enter an employment contract when they start a new job.
+The contract may guarantee certain aspects of employment, including health benefit plans.
+A great example of this is union employees.

 Due to collective bargaining agreements, union workers tend to receive health benefit plans more often than non-union employees.